StatCan/terraform-kubernetes-kube-prometheus-stack/README.md

-# Terraform Kubernetes Prometheus
+# Terraform Kubernetes Kube-Prometheus Stack

 ## Introduction

-This module deploys and configures Prometheus inside a Kubernetes Cluster.
+This module deploys and configures the Kube-Prometheus Stack inside a Kubernetes Cluster.

 ## Security Controls